oliversturm/dx-connect-winforms-grid-to-dotnetcore-service/README.md

 }
 ```

 The `GetRowsAsync` method handles retrieved data.
-The method is called both on initial load (from the `ConfigurationChanged` handler) and on further loads (from the `MoreRows` handler).
-The `HttpClient` is used to retrieve data, passing arguments as URL parameters for skip, take, and sorting properties.
-Results are deserialized from JSON and returned together with the `moreRowsAvailable` flag:
+The method is invoked during the initial load (from the `ConfigurationChanged` handler) and subsequent loads (from the `MoreRows` handler).
+Data is fetched using `HttpClient`, with skip, take, and sorting properties passed as URL parameters.
+The results are deserialized from JSON and returned along with the `moreRowsAvailable` flag:

 ```csharp
 public Task<VirtualServerModeRowsTaskResult>